$\alpha$-attractor inflation modified by GUP in light of ACT observations: -attractor inflation modified by GUP alpha-attractor inflation modified by GUP

 where $H \equiv \dot{a}/a$ stands for the Hubble parameter, and the dot represents the derivative with respect to cosmic time $t$.
 Furthermore, the energy density $\rho_{\phi}$ and pressure $p_{\phi}$ of the scalar field in the standard inflationary model are given by

 It has been proven that the Friedmann equations are modified in the presence of a minimal length \cite{Bitaj:2024,Mohammadi:2017,Awad:2014}.
-The modified Friedmann equations in the presence of GUP can be derived from thermodynamical considerations as follows \cite{Bitaj:2024}
+The modified Friedmann equations can be derived from thermodynamical considerations.
+This approach is based on applying the first law of thermodynamics, $dE = TdS$, to the apparent horizon of the universe.
+The GUP introduces a correction to the standard Bekenstein-Hawking entropy and consequently the standard entropy-area relation is modified.
+This GUP-corrected entropy, when used in the first law, results in modified Friedmann equations.
+For a detailed, step-by-step derivation of this procedure, we refer the reader to the work by Awad and Ali \cite{Awad:2014}.
+The modified Friedmann equations are given as